jpjpjp28/Coronavirus-Tracker-PH/README.md

   - Line Chart for the number of confirmed, recovered and deaths
   - Bar Chart for the percentage of confirmed based on Age
   - Pie Chart for the percentage of confirmed based on gender
+* DOH Data Drop: Shows all the DOH Data Drop cases and its information.
 * Philippine Cases: Shows all the case confirmed by DOH and its information.
 * Test Results: Shows the summary by test results of confirmed cases, cases tested negative and cases pending test results.
 * Global Cases: Show all the total cases around the world